JohnCoene/cicerone/README.md

 ![](./man/figures/demo.gif)

 All options are detailed in the documentation of the object: `?Cicerone`.
-See the [post](https://blog.john-coene.com/posts/2019-11-20-cicerone/) for more information and some rambling on the logo and package name.
+See the [site](https//cicerone.john-coene.com) for more information.

 ## Installation